pycpp/preprocessor/README.md

 ## Byte Order

 Byte-order contains preprocessor macros and functions to detect and convert to and from the host byte-order.
 PyCPP defines `BYTE_ORDER` to either `LITTLE_ENDIAN` or `BIG_ENDIAN`, and add cross-platform function-like macros similar to Linux's `<endian.h>` definitions.
 See [byteorder.h](/byteorder.h) for more details.

+## Cache

+Cache attempts to determine the L1 cache line size, and writes the size to `CACHELINE_SIZE`.
+It also defines another macro, `CACHELINE_ALIGNED`, which aligns a variable to the cache size alignment.

 ## Compiler